-What to see in Vicenza Italy: 5 striking examples of Palladian architecture
+Things to do in Vicenza Italy: Palladian architecture and more

 Along with the excellent food, wine and weather, a visit to Italy is also a treat for the architectural senses.
 And one such place where you’ll find all 3 is the northern Italy city of Vicenza.
 From Renaissance to Palladian architecture, your eyes will marvel at the intricate detailing and overall magnitude.